oussama-rahali/SecurityResearch/pimcore/README.md

 We recommend validating the host header and ensuring it matches the application's domain.
 It would also be beneficial to use a default trusted host or hostname if the incoming host header is not recognized or is absent.

-Similare vulnerability (CVE-2024-23648) has been fixed in this project by using `UrlGeneratorInterface::ABSOLUTE_URL` (https://github.com/pimcore/admin-ui-classic-bundle/commit/70f2205b5a5ea9584721d4f3e803f4d0dd5e4655)
+Similar vulnerability (CVE-2024-23648) has been fixed in this project by using `UrlGeneratorInterface::ABSOLUTE_URL` (https://github.com/pimcore/admin-ui-classic-bundle/commit/70f2205b5a5ea9584721d4f3e803f4d0dd5e4655)

 ## Credit